valerixb/R5stuff/README.md

 ![PL block design for sample R5 apps](https://github.com/user-attachments/assets/adc81bdd-4bd1-4589-8356-ba22d7154d88)

 ### PL system for test 5
-A fast interrupt (FIQ) port is added for the R5 processor: it will be used to serve thetimer interrupt with minimum latency.
+A fast interrupt (FIQ) port is added for the R5 processor: it will be used to serve the timer interrupt with minimum latency.

 Vivado configuration:
 ![image](https://github.com/user-attachments/assets/7654c99d-a96f-49e1-96cf-908f22f1e26c)